enriqueorozc/synchronous-fifo/readme.md

 The approach I took to test this synchronous FIFO was a directed verification approach with assertion-based vertification to target general and specific edge-cases that would be encountered under normal operation.
 The key scenario I targeted were:

---**Empty / Full State**: Ensure that the FIFO's full and empty flags work properly and that these two flags can never both be high
+- **Empty / Full State**: Ensure that the FIFO's full and empty flags work properly and that these two flags can never both be high
---**Filling & Unfilling the FIFO**: Ensure that the FIFO's, first-in and first-out property was properly implemented by inputting randomized and getting that data in the order it was pushed
+- **Filling & Unfilling the FIFO**: Ensure that the FIFO's, first-in and first-out property was properly implemented by inputting randomized and getting that data in the order it was pushed